Modelling transition phenomena of scientific coauthorship networks

-In reality, the ``yes/no" decisions could be affected by previous occurrences, e.g. students sometimes introduce their research teams to their juniors.
-So for small research teams, it is reasonable to regard their sizes as random variables drawn from a range of generalized Poisson distributions (which allow the probability of an event's occurrence to affect by previous events\cite{Consul}).
+In reality, the ``yes/no" decisions could be affected by previous occurrences, e.~g. students sometimes introduce their research teams to their juniors.
+So for small research teams, it is reasonable to regard their sizes as random variables drawn from a generalized Poisson distribution (which allow the probability of an event's occurrence to affect by previous events~\citep{Consul}).